javaee/mojarra/README.md

     cp build.properties.glassfish build.properties
     ```

    Only the `jsf.build.home` property is mandated to be edited in your `build.properties`.
+It must represent the absolute path to the root directory of the project.
 4. Run the following command from the root directory of the project:

     ```bash
     # under the root dir of project
     ant main clean main
     ```

-5. The binary is now available as `jsf-ri/build/mvn/target/javax.faces-2.2.x-SNAPSHOT.jar
+5. The binary is now available as `jsf-ri/build/mvn/target/javax.faces-2.2.x-SNAPSHOT.jar`.

 ## Pull Requests